wwang487/BehaviorRecognition/README.md

 ### Data Preparation

+1. Follow the instruction of labelImg to label your image dataset into PASVOC format: https://github.com/HumanSignal/labelImg

 ### Code Moficiation

 1. Adjust labels for species and behaviors: open **SpeModel/lib/datasets/pascal_voc.py** and **BehaviorModel/lib/datasets/pascal_voc.py**, change **self.class** to match your case.